 With such a significant culture gap in place, we agreed with Proponent’s executive team that internal branding needed to be a priority.
 We created a year-long internal campaign that incorporated interactive learning modules, videos, discussions, presentations, and more.

 At the end of the year, Proponent was able to clearly demonstrate a more unified culture that supported the growth and expansion of the combined company.

 Key Takeaway: Significant internal branding projects may not be necessary for every M&A event, but when they’re done right, they can be a critical tool in helping to unify unique company cultures.

 Finally, there was a significant difference in our agency’s relationship with each company.

 We have over a decade of history working with Proponent / Kapco Global.
 We’d helped them through several acquisitions, and they knew about the other M&A events we’d helped other clients through.

 On the other hand, we’d never worked with Aero Precision or Kellstrom Defense before they hired us for their M&A branding project.
 They came to us based on our experience in aerospace and with M&A events.
 Aero Precision acquired Kellstrom in February, we were hired in the spring, and we launched the new brand mid-summer.

 Our long experience with Proponent gave us valuable insight into their business, market, and customers.
-On the other hand, we were able to bring a fresh perspective to Aero Precision and Kellstrom, and quickly get up to speed (and provide some insight to the company’s executive team) through a series of interviews and an in-depth research process.
+On the other hand, we were able to bring a fresh perspective to Aero Precision and Kellstrom, and quickly get up to speed (and provide some insight to the company’s executive team) through a series of interviews and in-depth research process.

-Key Takeaway: It’s important to choose a partner with experience in M&A events, whether that’s someone you’ve worked with for a long time, or a new relationship.
+Key Takeaway: It’s important to choose a partner with experience in M&A events, whether that’s someone you’ve worked with for a long time or a new relationship.